4th of July is on Monday, July 5, in 2022

 Independence Day – Placement on the Calendar

-Due to the fact that the holiday is in the middle of summer time, there are countless festivals and parties all dedicated to celebrating this important day in the history and modern day USA.
-Also, because of its placement in the middle of summer, most traditional American summer time activities are in full swing by this time.
-These include water activities, beach trips, and cookouts and barbecues.
+The 4th of July holiday is in the middle of summer time so there are countless festivals and parties all dedicated to celebrating this important day in the history and modern day USA.
+Most traditional American summer time activities are in full swing by this time including water activities, beach trips, and cookouts and barbecues.

-Fireworks.
-If you look at any piece of promotional literature for a July 4th party, you will definitely see photos of fireworks exploding in a brilliant fashion.
-Fireworks, while not originally American, have become the primary symbol of the holiday.
-Besides the Red, White, and Blue, fireworks are an exact symbol of the USA and Independence Day.
+Fireworks have become the primary symbol of the 4th of July holiday.
+Besides the Red, White, and Blue, fireworks are a symbol of the USA and Independence Day.

-Concerts.
-There are always a number of concerts which take place around the country on Independence Day.
-Some of the songs which will be played include “The Star-Spangled Banner,” “Stars and Stripes Forever,” and “America, the Beautiful.”
+There are always a number of concerts and parades which take place around the country on Independence Day.
+Some of the songs played at concerts include “The Star-Spangled Banner,” “Stars and Stripes Forever,” and “America, the Beautiful.”

-Travel.
-For those Americans who love to travel, the Independence Day weekend is a perfect time to do it.
+For Americans who love to travel, the Independence Day weekend is a perfect time to do it.
 With having a long weekend, more time can be enjoyed at the destination than on the road.
 Typically, some of the most popular destinations include water parks, state and national parks, beaches, and the mountains.
-City locations are usually not as popular during the Fourth of July weekend.
 The United States is a naturally diverse country, with impressive landscapes in almost every state.
 The national park system is one of the great contributions that the US gave to the rest of the world, and these original national parks can be visited during the Fourth of July weekend.

 Since 1938, the Fourth of July has been an official paid holiday for government officials.
 This gives Independence Day a special place on the calendar of the United States, as there are only a limited number of paid holidays on the calendar.
 It is likely that this day will never disappear from the American calendar.